Mixed Methods Research Training Program for the Health Sciences

 For this 2023 Scholar Cohort, the MMRTP Retreat will be held virtually from June 12-15, 2023.

-Applications are now open!
-We are currently accepting applications for 2023.
+Applications are closed!
+We are no longer accepting applications for 2023.

-The deadline for submission is Friday January 13, 2023 at 5pm Eastern Time.
+The deadline for submission was Friday January 13, 2023 at 5pm Eastern Time.
 The MMRTP Retreat will be held virtually from June 12-15, 2023.

 What is the MMRTP?